Apple posts big quarter on fast sales start for iPhone 12

 Wedbush Securities analyst Daniel Ives said he believes that if the momentum continues to build, Apple could become the first U.S. company to be valued at $3 trillion.
 It already boasts a market value of $2.4 trillion, more than doubling from just a year ago.

-All those numbers exceeded analyst estimates, but investors evidently had even higher hopes for Apple.
-The company's stock dipped 1% in extended trading after the quarterly results came out.
+All of Apple's numbers easily exceeded analyst estimates, but investors evidently weren't that impressed.
+The company's stock slipped 3% in extended trading after the quarterly results came out.

+More iPhone sales also help Apple sell more subscriptions to a variety of digital services that it has been introducing during the past six years to bring in even more revenue.
+Those subscriptions include standalone and bundled packages for music, video, gaming and fitness.
+Apple’s services division reeled in $15.8 billion in revenue during the quarter, a 24% increase from the same time last year.

+Apple Inc., which is based in Cupertino, California, is even riding a tailwind created by increased demand for laptop computers, a phenomenon also being driving by the remote working and schooling forced by the pandemic.